Parental Verbal Abuse: 5 Ways It's More Damaging Than We Thought

 Parents Who Call Their Children Names Lose Authority

 When my sister and I were pubescent, our dad bestowed us with the nicknames buffalo butt and rhino rump as our waif-like frames began to grow curvier.
 When we became teenagers, he called us stupid and dingbats when we made mistakes like all young people do: misplacing our car keys or leaving too many lights on in the house.
 When we began dating, he labeled us tramps and said we were acting slutty when we broke up with a boyfriend and dated someone new.

 Even as a youngster, I knew his name-calling was juvenile.
-It made him seem more like a bullying older brother to me than a warm and loving parent.
-All these decades later and him long dead, though, I started wondering what effects his verbal abuse had on my life other than making me feel like I didn't have a father.
-I decided to research how a parent's name-calling impacts a child's life and discovered it can be far more devastating than I ever imagined in five significant ways.
+It made him seem more like a bullying older brother than a warm and loving parent.
+All these decades later and him long dead, I started wondering what effects his verbal abuse had on my life.
+I decided to research how parental name-calling impacts a child.
+I discovered it can be far more devastating than we ever imagined in five significant ways.

 The way we talk to our children becomes their inner voice.— Peggy O'Mara, author of "Natural Family Living"